What is Subjectivity?

 Subjectivity is not Random or Arbitrary

 Many people believe that calling X “subjective” implies that X is meaningless, arbitrary or random.
-This belief is based on naive realism about truth and value.
-They believe a truth claim is correct if it corresponds to objective truth, and a value claim is correct if it corresponds to objective value.
+That belief is based on naive realism about truth and value.
+They believe that a truth claim is correct if it corresponds to objective truth, and that a value claim is correct if it corresponds to objective value.
 Calling a claim “subjective” implies that it does not correspond to objective reality, or is not about objective reality.

 But no truth or value claim corresponds to objective reality.

 “Subjective” does not mean “independent of objective reality”.
 Truth and value judgments depend on both the subject and the object, and the subject is not a random decision generator.
 The subject has a nature, which is regular and stable, and which was generated by evolution.
+Truth and value judgments are generated by evolved mental processes, and they have biological functions.

 My judgments are arbitrary in the sense that I am the arbiter.
-But that doesn’t imply that they are meaningless or random.
-As a subject, I am not random or radically free.
-I have an evolved nature.
-Truth and value judgments are generated by evolved mental processes, and they have biological functions.
+They aren’t meaningless or random.
+I am not random or radically free.
+I have a nature.

 There are objective constraints on subjectivity and intersubjectivity.
 Neither is random nor radically free.
 Both are ordered.